top of page

 Egid

-My doctoral research at King's College London focuses on two remarkable texts from Ethiopia, the Ḥatäta Zär’a Ya‛ǝqob and the Ḥatäta Walda Heywat.
-These texts have fascinated and puzzled alike on account of their philosophical depth, beauty and apparent historical singularity.
-They have been called the ‘jewel of Ethiopian literature’, and served to demonstrate, in the words of Claude Sumner, that “modern philosophy, in the sense of a personal rationalistic critical investigation, began in Ethiopia with Zera Yacob at the same time as in England and in France”.
-But they have also been denounced as forgeries, and for the last century have been the subject of a highly controversial scholarly - and political - debate.
+My doctoral research at King's College London focuses on a remarkable text from Ethiopia, the Ḥatäta Zär’a Ya‛ǝqob.
+The Ḥatäta has fascinated and puzzled alike on account of its philosophical depth, beauty and apparent historical singularity.
+It has been called the ‘jewel of Ethiopian literature’, and served to demonstrate, in the words of Claude Sumner, that “modern philosophy, in the sense of a personal rationalistic critical investigation, began in Ethiopia with Zera Yacob at the same time as in England and in France”.
+But it has also been denounced as a fake and a forgery, and for the last century has been the subject of a highly controversial scholarly - and political - debate.

-Two talks I gave on the subject, as the Princeton-Bucharest seminar in early modern philosophy, and at Addis Ababa University, are available here
+Two talks I gave on the subject, at the Princeton-Bucharest seminar in early modern philosophy, and at Addis Ababa University, are available here.
+I also discussed similar topics with Justin Smith-Ruiu on his podcast 'What is X?'.

 This interest in the translation of philosophical terms, and the possibility of interlinguistic commensurability is also a running theme in the 'Philosophising in...' series of interviews, in which a guest and I discuss the philosophical resources of various different linguistic traditions, and examine the translation of philosophical terms into many of the lesser-studied languages of the world.
 At the end of each interview a short philosophical wordlist, which we hope to work into a truly global philosophical lexicon.